 The Town Council is keen to explore potential public realm trial projects in association with partners, including landowners, the City and County Council.
 These would test opportunities for intervention prior to major works taking place, exploring how people use and interact with the space.
-Potential pilot projects are outlined below.
+Potential pilot projects are outlined below, for which relevant approvals may be required.
 Longer-term projects are set out in Project SWF TCb.